Jackson EMC helps area youth achieve their dreams.

 Walter Harrison Scholarship

 The Harrison scholarship is named in honor of a leader in the state and national electric cooperative movements.
 The Harrison Trust awards several $1,000 scholarships statewide to high school seniors and undergraduate students of any age attending a vocational school or two-or-four year accredited college or university in the state of Georgia.

 Judges select winners for the Harrison Scholarship each year based on a combination of need, academic ability, extracurricular activities, involvement, autobiographical sketch and recommendations.
 Scholarship use must commence within one year of date of issuance and be totally utilized within two years of the date of issuance.
 The school shall return any unused funds to the scholarship fund.

 2015 Walter Harrison Scholarship recipient:

-Stephen Jenkins, graduating senior from Mountain View High School, Gwinnett County
+Allison Walls, graduating senior from Flowery Branch High School, Hall County

-The son of Brent and Carol of Lawrenceville, Jenkins will attend the Georgia Institute of Technology this fall and pursue a degree in electrical engineering.
+The daughter of Mark and Julie Walls of Buford, Allison will attend the University of Georgia this fall and pursue a degree in biology with plans to become a doctor.